Blue Origin to begin space tourism ticket sales Wednesday

 In 2018, one Blue Origin employee with first-hand knowledge of the pricing plan said the company will start selling tickets in the range of about $200,000 to $300,000.
 A second employee said tickets would cost a minimum of $200,000.

-Blue Origin's announcement will provide Bezos, who founded Amazon.com Inc (AMZN.O), sorely needed momentum after Blue Origin lost out to SpaceX on a $2.9 billion contract under NASA's high-profile program to return Americans to the moon in coming years.
+Blue Origin’s announcement will provide Bezos, who founded Amazon.com Inc, sorely needed momentum after Blue Origin lost out to SpaceX on a $2.9 billion contract under NASA’s high-profile program to return Americans to the moon in coming years.

 However, NASA has told SpaceX to halt development work specifically related to the moon program contract pending the outcome of protests by Blue and rival Dynetics at the U.S. Government Accountability Office.